Party Hard (Andrew W.K. song)

-"Party Hard" is a song by Andrew W.K., first released as a single in 2001 and included on his first album I Get Wet.
+"Party Hard" is a song by American rock musician Andrew W.K., first released as a single in 2001 and included on his debut album I Get Wet.
 The song provided Andrew W.K. with his first mainstream hit, reaching number 19 of the UK Singles Charts upon release.

 The UK single contained one previously released track ("Make Sex"), one previously unreleased track ("Violent Life") and the video for "Party Hard".
 A promo single for this song was released to radio stations in the US in 2002.
-The promo single had the title song, the video for the song and a track titled "Andrew W.K.".
+The promo single had the title song, the video for the song and a track titled "Andrew W.K."

 Reception

 "Party Hard" was named the 89th best hard rock song of all time by VH1.

 Pitchfork Media ranked the song #129 on its list of the Top 500 tracks of the 2000s.
 Reviewer Mark Richardson wrote: "Before Red Bull and vodka became fashionable and sports drink companies made the decade all about the pursuit of eXtreme energy, the movement already had its anthem."